Palesa-Christina/COS760-GROUP7/README.md

 | Hausa (reference) | AfriBERTa | 0.787 | - |
 | Swahili (reference) | AfriBERTa | 0.562 | - |

 > **Note:** Setswana G7 scores are inflated by distant supervision label artefacts.
-The Setswana Closed dataset provides more clear and realistic performance measure as compared to the custom Group 7 corpus.
+The Setswana Closed dataset provides a clearer and more realistic performance measure as compared to the custom Group 7 corpus.

 ### Outputs Generated